 Cromwell stocks a wide range of impact wrenches, from trusted brands such as Bosch®, Makita®, Chicago Pneumatic®, DeWalt® and many more.

-The ultimate boon of the impact wrench is how much extra working force is achieved over a standard drill.
+The ultimate benefit of the impact wrench is how much extra working force is achieved over a standard drill.
 This is thanks to a spring, hammer and anvil mechanism that 'hits' the bolt or fastener, providing a powerful jolt to effectively drive it in (or out).
 Most impact wrenches hit at well over 60 times a second, creating an enormous amount of usable force for a tool of this size.

 A good way to differentiate impact wrenches from regular drills is this; a normal drill simply pushes the bolt, putting excess strain on the fastener that often results in warping or stripping.
 An impact wrench rapidly 'punches' the bolt, delivering a much greater downward force with far less damage to the bolt and the screw it's on.